pkic/pkimm/categories/awareness/_index.md

 Information about the policies, processes, and procedures that are maintained by the PKI should be disclosed to the PKI participants.
 This information should be available on a timely basis and in a form that is understandable to the PKI participants.

-Organization maintaining the PKI implementation should disclose the following information on web site or other appropriate media that can be reached by the PKI participants:
+Organization maintaining the PKI implementation should disclose the following information on a website or other appropriate media that can be reached by the PKI participants:
-- Certificate policy
+- Certificate Policy
-- Certification practice statement
+- Certification Practice Statement
 - Revocation information
 - Valid CA certificates
 - Vulnerability reports